 BlipTrack (a trademark of Blip Systems) is a Bluetooth sensor developed by Blip Systems.
-The BlipTrack Traffic sensor has three Bluetooth antennae, including tw directional antennae and one omnidirectional.
+The BlipTrack Traffic sensor has 3 Bluetooth antennae including 2 directional antennae and 1 omnidirectional.
 The size of the detection zone varies from 70-200m on either side of the sensor along the road.
-When using three Bluetooth radios, BlipTrack has a three times greater chance of detecting a Bluetooth device and also covers an area more than three times as large as a single radio solution.
+When using 3 Bluetooth radios, BlipTrack has a 3 times greater chance of detecting a Bluetooth device and also covers an area more than 3 times as large as a single radio solution.
 BlipTrack also has built-in 3G and LAN connectivity for easy upload and a GPS sensor for auto positioning.
 The BlipTrack Bluetooth Traffic sensor uses 220V power with a battery backup (Blip Systems A/S Product Overview, 2013).
-The sensor configuration and components are shown in Figure 3-10.
+The sensor configuration and components are shown in Figure 3.10.

 BlipTrack works by detecting Bluetooth devices in proximity to a BlipTrack Access Point.
-The sensors relay each detection event to a central server using its 3G connection.
-Each detection event comprises the MAC address of the detected device and the detection timestamp.
+The sensors relay each detection event to a central server using their 3G connection.
+Each detection event is comprised of the MAC address of the detected device and the detection timestamp.
 Blip Systems then filters the data to remove outliers and provides the information to clients via a web interface.
 BlipTrack has a graphical interface with Google Maps integration, widgets and a wide range of real-time and historical analytical tools, which provides travel times, road speeds, and MAC address detection counts.

-Figure 3-10.
-BlipTrack sensor design and components
+Figure 3.10 BlipTrack sensor design and components

 The new model of BlipTrack sensor incorporates a WiFi processor into the design.
 In this design an external WiFi unit can be connected to the Bluetooth unit.
 The joint WiFi/Bluetooth unit has the capability of detecting the MAC addresses transmitted by both WiFi and Bluetooth-enabled devices (Blip Systems A/S Product Overview, 2013).
-The architecture of BlipTrack solution is shown in Figure 3-12.
+The architecture of BlipTrack solution is shown in Figure 3.12.

-Figure 3-11.
-BlipTrack WiFi sensor design and components
+Figure 3.11 BlipTrack WiFi sensor design and components

-Figure 3-12.
-Architecture of BlipTrack solution
+Figure 3.12 Architecture of BlipTrack solution